 There are hundreds of benefits and reasons to learn a new skill or skill set.
-The three articles on benefits and reasons explain why it is important.
+This is one article that explains some of the benefits.

 - Your brain chemistry changes.